Welcome to Thames!

 discover our stories

-Maori settled in the area as early as the 15th century.
-Gold was discovered in 1867 and from that period the town was developed.
+Maori peoples settled in the area as early as the 15th century.
+The opening of the Thames Gold Field Gold in 1867 saw the establishment of what would become the Town of Thames.
 Milling of Kauri forests was a large industry at the turn of the century.
 Fishing was also very important.
 When the gold mining and Kauri logging industries began to decline other ways of gaining income were initiated with the draining of the Hauraki Plains for farming in the 1930s.
 Find out more